ahmedbadur/NOTE/C NOTES/C PROGRAMMING LANGUAGE.md

 }
 ```

 Output is clear.
 Because, when the int i became -2, it will be signed int type.
-ASIZE(a) is unsigned int type so i will be change to unsigned value and it will be 4294967294.
+ASIZE(a) is unsigned int type so the 'i' will be change to unsigned value and it will be 4294967294.